twolfson/react-playground/README.md

     - [x] Basic compilation
     - [x] LiveReload integration
     - [x] Hot module reload integration
+        - Dropped in `1.15.1` due to causing more frustration than adding value
+            - `react-hot-loader@3.0.0-beta6` refused to work with CommonJS
+            - Required separate `.babelrc` invocation
+            - Limited usefulness -- no CSS or HTML reloading, better to supplement LiveReload than replace it
     - [ ] Bundle splitting
 - [ ] Server side rendering
     - [x] Static content